gjadi-mej/Test-rst-rendering/README.rst

 Platform Build
 --------------

-To build the Platform, please follow steps below:
+To build the Platform, please follow the steps below:

 - Right-click on ``ESP32-WROVER-Xtensa-FreeRTOS-configuration``
   project in your |RCP| workspace.